Body Is the Ground of My Experience

 Lorraine O’Grady.
 Interview by Laura Cottingham.
 Nov 5, 1995

-In-depth interview done for the excellent Artist and Influence series produced by Camille Billops and James Hatch for their archive of African American visual and theatre arts.
+In-depth interview conducted for the excellent Artist and Influence series produced by Camille Billops and James Hatch for their archive of African American visual and theatre arts.

 This is my good friend Laura Cottingham.
 We’ve been having conversations like this for some time now.